saileshdwivedy30/Slurred-Speech-Detector/README.md

 ## **Completed Work**

 1. **Audio Feature Extraction**:
-   - Extracted **MFCC features** from audio recordings in TORGO dataset, handling inconsistencies like short files.
+   - Extracted **MFCC features** from audio recordings in TORGO dataset (For Dysarthria), handling inconsistencies like short files.
    - Prepared a structured dataset with features and labels for training.

 2. **Audio-Based Classification**: